 Q: When is the New Jersey general Election?

 Q: When do I need to register in order to vote in the New Jersey local election?

 Q: What type of ID do I need to register to vote?

-A: New Jersey’s voter registration form asks for your New Jersey driver’s license or ID number, or the last four digits of your Social Security Number.
+A: New Jersey’s voter registration form asks for your New Jersey driver’s license or ID number, or the last four digits of your Social Security Number and date of birth.
 Failure to provide this information could lead to you having to show additional identification when you vote that shows your picture or your name and address.
 Make sure to provide this information on the registration form so the state can verify your identity and you don’t run into problems when you cast your ballot.

 Q: Should I register at home or at school?